A cat receiving treatment for diabetes.

 Why Does My Diabetic Cat Urinate More?

 When a pet is diabetic, the body tries hard to fix the problem.
 For example, the kidneys will try to get rid of excess glucose in the urine.
 To get rid of extra glucose they also end up getting rid of a lot of extra water.
-So they urinate more.
-Because they urinate more and are getting rid of a lot of extra water, they are thirsty and drink more.
+So, they urinate more, are thirstier, and drink more.

-Classic signs of diabetes is drinking more and urinating more.
-The medical term for this is polydipsia (drinking more) and polyuria (urinating more).
+The medical terms for this are polydipsia (drinking more) and polyuria (urinating more).

 What Does the Term Spilling Glucose Mean?